ietf-wg-mimi/mimi-arch/draft-barnes-mimi-arch.md

 Namely, client-server interactions internal to a provider (indicated by "(Provider)" in {{fig-protocols}}) can be arranged however the provider likes.

-A MIMI server effectively participates in a few classes of protocols:
+A MIMI server thus participates in a few classes of protocols:

 * A transport protocol
 * Control protocols